 1. Light Colours: White, Beige, and Light Grey

-If you have a small spaced restaurant, painting your walls with any of the light colors will help you make your restaurant look big.
+If you have a small spaced restaurant, painting your restaurant interior walls with any of the light colors will help you make your restaurant look big.
 Colors such as white and beige have also been proved to evoke a relaxed feel among customers, making them want to stay more as they feel welcomed.
 If you have any bright color painted already then painting the opposite wall can be a good choice to create a relaxing effect.

 Restaurants which have a high volume of customer’s every day should avoid applying light colors as with high volume customer staying time in the restaurant should be as minimum as possible.